mozilla/learning-networks/clubs/incorporating-mozilla-in-school/content.md

 *Created by Kristina Gorr, Chad Sansing, Kim Wilkens, Greg McVerry, Gina Tesoriero and the Mozilla Clubs team*

-“Integrating technology into classroom instruction means more than teaching basic computer skills and software programs in a separate computer class.
-Effective tech integration must happen across the curriculum in ways that...deepen and enhance the learning process... active engagement, participation in groups, frequent interaction and feedback, and connection to real-world experts.” - [Edutopia](http://www.edutopia.org/technology-integration-introduction)
+*“Integrating technology into classroom instruction means more than teaching basic computer skills and software programs in a separate computer class.
+Effective tech integration must happen across the curriculum in ways that...deepen and enhance the learning process... active engagement, participation in groups, frequent interaction and feedback, and connection to real-world experts.”* -[Edutopia](http://www.edutopia.org/technology-integration-introduction)

 It can be challenging to incorporate third party content in your existing school curriculum, but it doesn’t have to be!
 If you're looking for fun, hands-on activities (optimized for ages 13 and up but easily adaptable for the younger set too) with step-by-step tutorials, you will love Mozilla resources!
 The curriculum is tested among educators and volunteers around the world, and can be remixed to suit a variety of  learning environments.
 You can try some standalone activities in your classroom or afterschool program, or follow a complete module comprised of a scaffolded set of activities.